shimmeringbee/bytecodec/README.md

 ## Background

-bytecodec is a library to marshall and unmarshall Go structs to a []byte, for transmission on the wire.
+bytecodec is a library to marshal and unmarshal Go structs to a []byte, for transmission on the wire.
 Compatible with Zigbee types, such as 24 bit integers.
 Includes features such as:

-* implicit or explicit length counts prepending arrays, counting in items or bytes
+* implicit or explicit length counts prepending arrays, counting in items or bytes,
-* bitmasks for enumerated types
+* bitmasks for enumerated types,
-* nested structs
+* nested structs.

 ## Install